 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.

-Visit the CDC website for more information on the symptoms.
+Visit the CDC website for more information and a complete list of symptoms.

-If you are experiencing a fever, cough, or shortness of breath and have had close-exposure to persons with confirmed COVID-19, or have had recent travels to areas with confirmed cases, please call the 24/7 Coronavirus Screening Hotline at 701.780.6358 before visiting an Altru location.
+If you are experiencing symptoms, have had close-exposure to persons with confirmed COVID-19, or have had recent travels to areas with confirmed cases, please call the 24/7 Coronavirus Screening Hotline at 701.780.6358 before visiting an Altru location.

 How it Spreads